kakwa/pyak47/docs/index.rst

     Performance & Load Tests in Python
 **************************************

-Multi-Mechanize is an open source framework for performance and load testing.
+Pyak47 is an open source framework for performance and load testing.
 It runs concurrent Python scripts to generate load (synthetic transactions) against a remote site or service.

-Multi-Mechanize is most commonly used for web performance and scalability testing, but can be used to generate workload against any remote API accessible from Python.
+Pyak47 is most commonly used for web performance and scalability testing, but can be used to generate workload against any remote API accessible from Python.